 - ☐ Would later generations of wireless technology ever run out of available frequency ranges?

 They will keep moving in higher frequency bands.
 There is plenty of room at this point.
-Also, spectral efficiency will ensure that we use smaller bandwidth. - Does the specification require that all devices (i.e. smart phones) work in both FR1 and FR2? - □What is paired and unpaired spectrum?
-Is it the same as an aggregated spectrum?
+Also, spectral efficiency - ☐ Does the specification require that all devices (i.e. smart phones) work in both FR1 and FR2?